ammar257ammar/Snorql-UI/README.md

 ## Features

 1. Modern web UI built with [HTML5](https://en.wikipedia.org/wiki/HTML5), [Bootstrap 3.3.7](https://getbootstrap.com/docs/3.3/getting-started/)  and [JQuery](https://jquery.com/).
+2. Responsive design with wonderful look on mobiles and tablets.
-2. Text editor [CodeMirror](https://codemirror.net/) for the SPARQL query with awesome features like SPARQL syntax highlighter, line numbering and bracket matching.
+3. Text editor [CodeMirror](https://codemirror.net/) for the SPARQL query with awesome features like SPARQL syntax highlighter, line numbering and bracket matching.
-3. SPARQL examples panel that can fetch SPARQL queries (.rq extension) from any Github repository on fly and execute them against the SPARQL endpoint of your choice
+4. SPARQL examples panel that can fetch SPARQL queries (.rq extension) from any Github repository on fly and execute them against the SPARQL endpoint of your choice
-4. No need for any backend programming language!! it is totally a front end application.
+5. No need for any backend programming language!! it is totally a front end application.